ronnymajani/AnD-Pack/Data Structures/Linked Lists/README.md

 at the given index in the list.
 - **insertElementCopyAtIndex**: Create a new node and store a copy of the given element and insert the new node at the given index in the list.
+- **deleteNodeAtIndex**: Delete the node located at the given index, and free allocated resources.

 I have abstracted the functions *storeElementInNode*, *deleteElement*, and *copyElement*